ajarbuckle23/DEI_PIP_ManagementPractices/README.md

 **Management Practices**

-* How do and job performance, engagement levels, and satisfaction levels vary for employees under different managers?
+* How do job performance, engagement levels, and satisfaction levels vary for employees under different managers?

 **Performance Improvement Plans**